 SEO is not a specific service we offer.
 You can pay tens of thousands of dollars for SEO “optimization” with no guarantee of results, and we’re not ones to cash in on such shenanegans.
 However, do know that your new site will be built to current web standards and with SEO in mind; no part of the design will impede your SEO potential.

 WordPress on it’s own is a very SEO-friendly platform.
 By simply producing quality content, establishing external links and credibility, with some time and patience you will get indexed.
-But if you want additional SEO considerations, we can install a plugin to give you additional meta fields (keywords, description, etc) for your posts.
+But if you want additional SEO considerations, we can install a plugin such as Yoast or All in One SEO to give you additional meta fields (keywords, description, etc) for your posts.

 The purpose of this (lengthy) article was to expand on and list out some of the many possibilities available to you.
 Use it as a menu of sorts; choosing which features you may want to incorporate into your own site.
 Not everything listed here is necessarily an “add-on” or extra cost.
 Some are basic, fundamental features we include in all our sites, whether you ask for them or not.
 It’s important for you to make a list of the features you absolutely have to have, and also the features you might want to have.
 We’ll take the entire scope of your project into consideration and determine the final cost based on the project as a whole.